CSE FACT SHEET

 Publicly available EV charging inspires new drivers to switch to EVs by providing a visible answer to the “where do I charge” question.
 Public EV charging stations also promote equitable access to EV ownership by making it possible for people who rent or live in multi-family housing, like apartments, to charge an EV.

-With at least $5 billion in federal infrastructure funds available for EV charging through the bipartisan Infrastructure Investment and Jobs Act (IIJA) its National Electric Vehicle Infrastructure Formula Program (NEVI), states have an unprecedented opportunity to kick EV adoption into high gear.
+With $7.5 billion in federal infrastructure funds available for EV charging through the Bipartisan Infrastructure Law to build out a nationwide network of 500,000 chargers, states have an unprecedented opportunity to kick EV adoption into high gear.

 Q: What’s the range of an EV and where can they be charged now?

-The range of EVs has been increasing.
-The median range of BEVs was 234 miles in 2021 – a 104% increase over the median range of 2018 BEVs.
-Although many Americans cite range anxiety as a barrier to EV adoption, U.S. drivers on average drive only 29 miles per day.
+The range of EVs is increasing.
+The median range of battery electric vehicles (BEVs) was 234 miles in 2021 – a 110% increase over the median range of 2018 BEVs.
+Although many Americans cite range anxiety as a barrier to EV adoption, U.S. drivers on average drive only 37 miles per day.

 There are three main kinds of EV charging stations in use:

-- Level 2 charging stations are higher power, require a 220-volt outlet and are frequently in commercial settings and, increasingly, at home as well.
+• Level 2 charging stations are higher power, require a 220-volt outlet and are frequently in commercial settings and, increasingly, at home as well.
 Level 2 stations are much faster, adding 18-28 miles of range per hour and can fully charge an average EV in about 8 hours.
-Level 2 charging stations can be networked – that is connected via the internet to a charging provider’s monitoring system or a utility – or non-networked.
-Utilities may provide EV rates for connected chargers.

-- DC Fast Charging (DCFC) stations are the highest-power, fastest-charging stations available and are typically found along major travel corridors.
-A 50 kW DCFC (the smallest size) can add about 200 miles of range (a full tank for many EVs) in about an hour.
-Automakers and charger manufacturers are working to make this even faster and certain EVs can work with higher power DCFCs.
-The largest capacity DCFC are 350 kW, and although only certain EVs can work with high power DCFCs, the speed of charging is improving every year.
+• DC fast charging (DCFC) stations are the highest-power, fastest-charging stations available and are typically found along major travel corridors.
+A 50-kW DCFC (the smallest size) can add about 200 miles of range (a full tank for many EVs) in about an hour.
+The largest capacity DCFC are 350 kW, and although only certain EVs can work with high-power DCFCs, the speed of charging is improving every year.

-For context, there are approximately 115,000 gas stations in the U.S.
+For context, there are more than 145,000 gas fueling stations in the U.S.

 Q: What are the different types of EVs?

-There are three types of EVs in the U.S. These EVs are passenger cars, sport utility vehicles (SUVs), and other kinds of medium-duty and heavy-duty vehicles.
-Data below is from the Alliance for Automotive Innovation.
+There are three types of EVs in the U.S. These EVs are passenger cars, sport utility vehicles (SUVs) and other kinds of medium- and heavy-duty vehicles.
+Data below is from the Alliance for Automotive Innovation (sales as of August 2023).

-- Plug-in hybrid electric vehicles (PHEVs) have powerful enough electric motors and sufficient battery capacity to be driven like a true electric vehicle and can be plugged in to charge their batteries.
-There are about 765,000 PHEVs on the road in the U.S. Examples include the Toyota Prius Prime.
+1. Plug-in hybrid electric vehicles (PHEVs) have powerful enough electric motors and sufficient battery capacity to be driven like a true electric vehicle and can be plugged in to charge their batteries.
+There are more than 1 million PHEVs on the road in the U.S. Examples include the Toyota Prius Prime.

-- Battery-electric vehicles (BEVs) are what most people consider “electric vehicles” or EVs.
-There are just over 1.38 million BEVs on the road in the U.S. The most popular is the Tesla Model 3.
-Most BEVs run solely on electricity from batteries.
+2. Battery electric vehicles (BEVs) are what most people consider electric vehicles.
+There are over 2.8 million BEVs on the road in the U.S. The most popular is the Tesla Model Y. Most BEVs run solely on electricity from batteries.

-- Fuel cell electric vehicles (FCEVs) convert hydrogen fuel into electricity that is used to power electric motors that move the vehicle.
-They work much like PEVs, but are fueled by hydrogen instead of needing to be plugged in to charge.
-There are about 10,000 FCEVs on the road in the U.S.
+3. Fuel cell electric vehicles (FCEVs) convert hydrogen fuel into electricity that is used to power electric motors that move the vehicle.
+They work much like plug-in electric vehicles but are fueled by hydrogen instead of needing to be plugged in to charge.
+There are more than 15,200 FCEVs on the road in the U.S.

 The U.S. Department of Energy’s Alternative Fuels Data Center (AFDC) compares the different technical approaches of different types of EVs and provides detailed information and infographics.